harshg99/CMAES-Mapper/README.md

 7. Pass robot map topic to the matlab node which would compute a path and publishes the path to turtlebots.
 8. Launch m_explore multi_robot_mapping to merge the maps for each robot

-## Evalauted paths for different maps for a single robot
+## Evaluated paths for different maps for a single robot

 ### Path sampling via primitives